slep2-0/MyOS/README.md

 ## Important Notes

-I take PR's, recommendations, code safety & recommendations, anything basically :)
+I take PR's, code safety & recommendations, anything basically :)

 *Use this project responsibly.
 Intended for educational purposes only.*